The Battle of the Bulge

 On December 17, 1944, General Eisenhower ordered XVIII Airborne Corps to move “without delay” to Belgium to help stop a massive German breakthrough that started the day prior.
 The 82nd Airborne was directed to hold St. Vith and the 101st Airborne Division headed to Bastogne.
 The 17th Division was ordered from England to Belgium.

 The 17th Airborne Division arrived just before Christmas.
-Their first combat was west of Bastogne and the troopers cleared this area of German units.
+Their first combat was west of Bastogne and the troopers cleared the area of German units.

 The Battle of the Bulge was costly for the Airborne.
 The 509th Parachute Infantry Battalion had only 55 men left and was inactivated.
-The 5551st Parachute Infantry Battalion had 100 men left and was also inactivated.
-The men of both battalions transferred to the 82nd Airborne Division.
+The 551st Parachute Infantry Battalion had 100 men left and was also inactivated.
+The men of both battalions transferred to units of the 82nd Airborne Division.

-By December 22, 1944, during the Battle of the Bulge, the German offensive had surrounded the town of Bastogne, Belgium.
-Inside the town, General McAuliffe commanded the 101st Airborne Division and other tank and artillery units.
+On December 22, 1944, during the Battle of the Bulge, the German offensive had surrounded the town of Bastogne, Belgium.
+Inside the town, Brigadier General McAuliffe commanded the 101st Airborne Division and other tank and artillery units.

 When Jones brought the note to McAuliffe, the general asked him what it said.
 “They want us to surrender,” said Jones.
 McAuliffe found the suggestion tactically and morally ludicrous, and he began laughing and exclaimed, “Aw nuts!”